deepjaisia/SandboxHttpsExtensions/README.md

 Aapche comes with it's own server and key when you enable 'SSL' on Apache.
 But it doesn't stop the user from playing with their own Self-Signed Certificates for the server.
 This part of guide will help you on how you can create a Self-Signed Certificate and use that for your Apache Server.
 We are going to use OpenSSL from the terminal window to create the certificate and then some minor modifications to the configuration file of the Server will get you up and running in no time.

 For the certificate, just run the following command in the terminal window.
 You will come across some fields that you have to fill out.

-Note : Remember the certificate password as it will be used everytime you restart the server.
+Note : Remember the certificate password as it will be used everytime you restart the service for the server.

-->openssl req -x509 -newkey rsa:4096 -keyout mysite.pem -out mysite.pem -days 365
+'''openssl req -x509 -newkey rsa:4096 -keyout mysite.pem -out mysite.pem -days 365'''

 This command will create a single .pem object which will contain the 'certificate' and the 'key'.
 Explanation of the different attributes used in the command is given below: